 Bullying is viewed as a serious breach of the Student Code of Conduct and the School's behavioural expectations.
-All follow up actions will align with our school Student Behaviour Management Guidelines and Student Discipline Policy.
+All follow up actions will align with our school's Student Discipline Policy.

 The Deputy Principal/Principal will be informed of all allegations of bullying.